Private Journeys

 Day 2

 Transfer to the airport for your 2-3 hr flight from Punta Arenas to King George Island on the South Shetland Islands, just north of the tip of the Antarctic Peninsula.
-Explore the area surrounding Chile’s Frei Station and Russia’s Bellingshausen station, before boarding a zodiac to embark your expedition vessel for your cruise around the peninsula.
+Explore the area surrounding Chile’s Frei Station and Russia’s Bellingshausen station, before boarding a Zodiac to embark your expedition vessel.

-We offer a choice of comfortable expedition ships for our air-cruises, including the intimate Ocean Nova and sleek Magellan Explorer, both of which carry in the region of just 70 guests on this route ensuring a rewarding and well-informed experience.
-Ships have ice-strengthened hulls and carry Zodiacs for exploration and remote landings.
-Each voyage is accompanied by skilled team of expedition guides.
+We offer a choice of comfortable expedition ships for our air-cruises, including the sleek Magellan Explorer.
+All ships have ice-strengthened hulls and carry Zodiacs for exploration and remote landings.
+Each voyage is accompanied by a skilled team of expedition guides.
 Some are accompanied by a practicing scientist, historian, or researcher who conducts fieldwork during the trip.

 Cruising the shores of the Antarctic Peninsula; land and sea excursions.

 Cruise between the South Shetland Islands and the western coast of the Antarctic Peninsula, sailing along ice-filled fjords and among gigantic icebergs, while enjoying the company of sea birds, penguins, seals and whales.
 Each day, disembark by Zodiac and explore the landscape together with expert polar guides.
-On board the ship, you may attend a programme of lectures and presentations, and enjoy superlative vistas from the glass-enclosed lounge while sharing your daily adventures with fellow guests.
+On board the ship, you may attend a programme of lectures and presentations, and enjoy superlative vistas, while sharing your daily adventures with fellow guests.

-Wildlife you may encounter on your 4 full days on the South Shetlands and the Antarctic Peninsula includes: gentoo, chinstrap and Adélie penguins; petrel; shag; elephant, Weddell and fur seal; and perhaps whales.
-There is a planned visit to Deception Island, the centre of which is a volcanic caldera that last erupted in 1969, as well as other islands and bays.
+Wildlife you may encounter in the South Shetlands and the Antarctic Peninsula includes: gentoo, chinstrap and Adélie penguins; petrels; shags; elephant, Weddell and fur seals; and perhaps whales.
+You may also visit Deception Island, the centre of which is a volcanic caldera that last erupted in 1969, as well as other islands and bays.
 In Antarctica, silence is so complete that interruptions become indelible memories: noisy penguins squabbling over prized pebbles on Cuverville Island, the boom and crack of a calving glacier in Paradise Harbour, for example.

-The soaring peaks and stark rocks of Lemaire Channel are just the excuse you need to grab your camera gear for a shooting session from the deck, if the channel is free of ice.
-Exactly where the ship lands will vary from one expedition to the next and according to the polar conditions as the ship edges its way southwards through the slush and abstract patterns formed by the sea ice.
+The soaring peaks and stark rocks of the Lemaire Channel are just the excuse you need to grab your camera gear for a shooting session from the deck, if the channel is free of ice.
+Exactly where the ship lands will vary from one expedition to the next and according to the weather an ice conditions as the ship edges its way southwards through the slush and abstract patterns formed by the sea ice.

-(Some departures offer optional snow-shoeing and kayaking activities in addition to, or instead of, the traditional landings or zodiac sailings.
+Some departures offer optional excursions such as snow-shoeing and kayaking activities in addition to, or instead of, the traditional landings or Zodiac sailings.
 These activities are subject to additional cost.
-If you are interested in confirming a place on these activities, it is best to book with us before departing on your holiday as places may be limited).
+If you are interested in confirming a place on these activities, it is best to book with us before departing on your holiday as places may be limited.

 Day 11